Rogers Plus: 1980s to 1990s: inception, acquisitions and expansion

 Rogers Video was established in 1988.
-The company's operations grew considerably in the 1990s through take-overs of smaller, local chains.
+The company's operations grew considerably in the 1990s through takeovers of smaller, local chains.
 For example, in Saskatchewan and Manitoba, Rogers took over eight stores from TVS Video Superstore and Family Video (not to be confused with the Saskatoon-based Family Video chain that became VHQ) chains.

-These acquisitions allowed Rogers Video to gain the title of the fifth largest video rental shop chain in North America until its demise.
+These acquisitions allowed Rogers Video to gain the title of the fifth-largest video rental shop chain in North America until its demise.
 In the country's National Capital Region, which mainly consists of Ottawa, the rental chain agreed to provide services in both English and French.
 Rogers Video also received multiple "Canadian Retailer of the Year" awards in that decade and the next to come.

 2000s: DVD-by-mail service and rebranding

 In 2004, Rogers Video began a partnership with Zip.ca to provide a DVD-by-mail service called Rogers Video Direct.
 This allowed users to rent online and have DVDs delivered by mail.
 In December 2011, Rogers Video Direct closed and customers were redirected to the Zip.ca website.
-The company changed the name of their chain to Rogers Plus in 2007.
+The company changed the name of its chain to Rogers Plus in 2007.